GMOD/Apollo/docs/TestScript.md

 15.3.3) Run ```add_features_from_gff3_to_annotations.pl``` against the same organism and user and confirm that it works. ```./add_features_from_gff3_to_annotations.pl -U http://testserver.gov/Apollo-staging -u adminuser@admin.gov -p adminpassword -i Annotations-chrI.gff3  --organism SampleOrganism```

 15.3.4) Run ```delete_annotations_from_organism.groovy``` and confirm that annotations from this organism have been removed.  `groovy delete_annotations_from_organism.groovy -adminusername adminuser@admin.gov -adminpassword adminpassword -destinationurl http://testserver.gov/Apollo-staging -organismname SampleOrganism`

+### E) Testing Variation Annotation

+16) Go to a Human or Volvox organism (with variant data, preferably an HTML and Canvas track).

+16.1) Right-click on a HTML Annotation and "Create Annotation" and confirm that the same SNV has been added graphically.

+16.1.2) Confirm that you can drag up an HTML Variant Annotation.
+16.1.3) Confirm that you can create a Canvas Variant Annotation by right-clicking on it and click on Annotation.

+16.2) On any of the annotations, option-click (or right-click and "Edit Information) on the created annotation and confirm that data is identical to what it has been added from.

+16.2.1)  Make changes to the name and description fields.
+16.2.2)  Added two Allele INFO.
+Remove one Allele INFO.
+16.2.3)  Added two Variant INFO.
+Remove one Variant INFO.
+16.2.4)  Added two Phenotype Ontology and remove one.
+16.2.5)  Repeat for Comment, DBXRefs, and PubMed Ids.
+16.2.6)  Change name and confirm name is changed.

+16.3) Right-click on variant annotation and confirm that only that annotation appears in the Annotator Panel 16.3.1) Observe that for tabs are shown in the details screen.
+16.3.2) In the Details screen confirm that Name and Description changes show up and are verified in the graphical editor.
+16.3.3) In the Variant Info screen confirm that the added info appears.
+16.3.3.1) Confirm that you can add and delete Variant Info.
+16.3.4) In the Allele Info screen confirm that the added info appears.
+16.3.4.1) Confirm that you can add and delete Allele Info.

+16.4) In Annotator Panel search switch between Variant and others and confirm that the only the Variant shows up.

+16.5) Verify that you can zoom out and still see the variant info.

+16.6) On the Sequence Tab verify that the annotation shows up.

+16.6.1) Verify that you can click on the chromosome and export it as a valid VCF.

+16.7) Verify that you can delete the VCF.